scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure the application

+**Note** The below steps are provided for your information.
+You can skip them by running the **/installer/install** script that ships with the application.

 ### Create a sub-domain for your scriptr account

 From your [scriptr workspace](https://www.scriptr.io/workspace), click on your username then select **Account**